BitBadges/bitbadgesjs/README.md

 ## Other Examples

-Because this was forked from evmosjs, please feel free to refer to their examples in their repository.
+Because this was forked from evmosjs, feel free to reference their examples as well in their repository.
+Not everything will be the same, but it should be similar enough to get you started.
 Note you will have to change everything to the BitBadges equivalent (e.g. evmosjs -> bitbadgesjs, evmos -> bitbadges, aevmos -> badge, new chain details, etc).